Types of private equity transactions

 What different types of private equity transactions occur in your jurisdiction?
 What structures are commonly used in private equity investments and acquisitions?

 The non-prescriptive corporate legislation, tax-neutral status and stable regulatory environment have made the British Virgin Islands (BVI) a popular jurisdiction for the incorporation of holding companies in a wide range of industries.
 As a consequence, the BVI sees a wide range of private equity transactions, including management and leveraged buyouts, venture capital, growth capital and public-to-private transactions.

 Both BVI target companies and special purpose companies set up to acquire such targets will be incorporated within the BVI as ‘business companies’, being companies limited by shares.
-Though less utilised in the BVI than other jurisdictions, there is an increasing number of BVI-registered limited partnerships, with or without legal personality, pursuant to revised legislation for the same.
+Although less utilised in the BVI than other jurisdictions, there is an increasing number of BVI-registered limited partnerships, with or without legal personality, pursuant to revised legislation for the same.

 Corporate governance rules

 What are the implications of corporate governance rules for private equity transactions?
 Are there any advantages to going private in leveraged buyout or similar transactions?
 What are the effects of corporate governance rules on companies that, following a private equity transaction, remain or later become public companies?